jasqs/FREDtools/docs/source/index.rst

 Basic Concept
 ----------------------------
 The image in the FRED tools is understood to mean scalar or vector image of any dimension from 2D to 5D.
-All the images read or processed by the functions are `SimpleITK <https://simpleitk.readthedocs.io>`_ images, and any SinmpleITK routines can be applied.
+All the images read or processed by the functions are `SimpleITK <https://simpleitk.readthedocs.io>`_ images, and any SimpleITK routines can be applied.
 Check `SimpleITK filters <https://simpleitk.readthedocs.io/en/master/filters.html>`_ for available methods of filtering, registration, etc. Because the smallest image dimension supported by SimpleITK is 2D, line profiles, i.e. 1D images are saved as SimpleITK images with the size of only one of the dimension different than one.

 Most of the functions have a bool argument ``displayInfo`` (default ``displayInfo=False``) which can be used for displaying a summary of the function results.